Skip to content

 Webcams/Cameras

 The ability to access USB Webcams or a webcam that is built into a ChromeOS device is not permitted within the ChromeOS Linux environment (Crostini).
+You can, however, use webcams within ChromeOS Applications, Web Applications and Android Applications.

 Printers